-Many of my clients feel the same way when they decide to ask my opinion.
+Many of my readers feel the same way when they decide to ask my opinion.

 What if I told you I know exactly what you need?

 In this article, I’ve covered probably all possible cases when an electric tankless water heater is the right choice and when it’s not.
-(Please, write your case in the comments if I haven’t).
+(Please, share your case in the comments section below the article if I haven’t mentioned it).

 Want to know the best part?

-I’ve shared all my experience and practice of installing electric tankless water heaters in this article.
-I also thought it would be useful to hear what the owners say, so you’ll find it here too.
+I’ve shared my knowledge based on all my experience and practice of installing electric tankless water heaters in this article.
+I also thought it would be useful to hear what the owners say, so I included their reviews too.

 Now, let’s not keep the secret till the end.
-In my opinion, the best electric tankless water heater is this:
+In my opinion, the best electric tankless water heaters are these:

 10 Best Electric Tankless Water Heater Reviews